Designing for Emotion – 1st Edition

 I love his analogy of recalling the best meal you’ve ever had.
 What made it so special?
-The combination of taste, unexpected flavors, presentation, attentive wait staff, ambiance, all culminated in a grand experience to elicit an intense emotional response.
+It’s the combination of taste, unexpected flavors, presentation, attentive wait staff, ambiance, that all culminate in a grand experience to elicit an intense emotional response.

 Even if it’s been years, we can each recall our best meal.
 Because emotionally charged events create memories that persist much longer.

 Our websites should strive for best meal excellence.